 Luke 10:27 is a Christian Missional Church in Denham Springs that was founded to bring healing to a hurting world.
 There is no better way to answer that call than through LOVE!

-In the year 2000, our founding pastor Leslie Akin, who at the time was the senior pastor of First United Methodist church in Denham Springs, felt called by God to create a church based on loving God and our neighbor.
+In the year 2000, our founding pastor Leslie Akin, who was the senior pastor of First United Methodist Church in Denham Springs, felt called by God to create a church based on loving God and our neighbor.

 Denham Springs is a city founded for its healing springs.
 During the mid-to-late 1800s, people from Virginia to Florida came to the mineral springs for their healing capacity.
-Physicians frequently sent their patients to the springs to experience their rejuvenating powers.
+Indeed, physicians frequently sent their patients to the springs to experience their rejuvenating powers.

 The flood waters left thousands stranded and dependent on the goodwill of others to come to their rescue.
 The “Cajun Navy”, a group of residents with their own boats showed up seemingly out of nowhere, rescuing the stranded and bringing hope to those in despair.
 As our mayor said, “Our faith, our families, and our friends got us through those deep waters.”

 Out of this disaster and ongoing recovery efforts grew a “Denham Strong” mentality.

 We come together as one community regardless of economic, class, or racial differences.

 We are so blessed to be a part of the Denham Springs community.